johnboyer/img-indexer/README.md

 # img-indexer

 ## Overview
-The **Image Indexer** is a standalone Java application that downloads photo metadata from the Flickr API and uploads it to AWS Elasticsearch (ES).
+The **Image Indexer** is a standalone sample Java application that downloads photo metadata from the Flickr API and uploads it to AWS Elasticsearch (ES) index.

 It downloads metadata for the following places around the world: